-- In a large sauté pan over medium heat add your butter and olive oil.
+- In a large sauté pan over medium heat add the vegan butter and olive oil.

 - Cube your sweet potato into evenly sized pieces and add it to the pan.
-Let the sweet potato cook for a few minutes. **We add the sweet potato first because it can take longer to cook than all of the other veggies. **
+Let the sweet potato cook for a few minutes. **Add the sweet potato first because it can take longer to cook than all of the other veggies. **

-- Add your diced onion and sliced garlic to the pan with the sweet potato.
-Stir well.
+- Next, add the onion and garlic to the pan with the sweet potato.
+Simmer until the onion is translucent.

-- Gently spray a 9×13 inch baking dish with cooking spray.
+- Gently spray a 9 x 13-inch baking dish with cooking spray.
 Open one can of the enchilada sauce and pour about 1/2 cup of enchilada sauce into the bottom of the baking dish.
 Set aside.

 - Grab a large mixing bowl and pour the remaining sauce from the first can into the bowl along with the second can of sauce.

 - Take 1 tortilla at a time and gently dip it into the enchilada sauce.
-Making sure to completely cover one side of the tortilla.
+Making sure to completely cover the tortilla.

-- Fill the tortilla with a scoop of the black bean / mushroom mixture and a scoop of the other veggie mixture.
+- Fill the tortilla with a scoop of the veggie mixture and roll it closed.
+Place the rolled tortilla in the greased baking dish.

-- Roll the tortilla (enchilada sauce side facing out) and place in a greased 9 x13 baking dish.
-Repeat until all of the tortillas are filled.
-Pour some extra enchilada sauce over the rolled tortillas.
+- Repeat until all of the tortillas are filled.
+Pour any remaining enchilada sauce over the rolled tortillas.

-- Top with a cup of the vegan shredded mozzarella.
-Cover with foil and bake for 20 minutes.
+- Top the tortillas with a cup of the vegan shredded mozzarella.
+Cover with foil and bake for 20-25 minutes.
 Remove the foil and bake for an additional 5 minutes. (broil for 1-2 minutes to get the cheese extra melty)